 Currently, 19 states require some level of insurance coverage for infertility treatments, though the specifics vary widely and most don’t explicitly address donor eggs.

-States with mandates specifically supporting donor egg coverage include:
+States with mandates specifically supporting egg donation coverage include:

 Even in mandate states, coverage typically applies only to state-regulated plans, not self-funded employer plans which are exempt from state insurance laws.